- Morten Schaumann

 - When the sender returns with the necessary documentation, you must reply with the types of data that you hold.
 We continue with the example of a former employee who resigned 3 years ago.

 Feel free to use this standard template https://www.datatilsynet.dk/media/6889/bilag_a_og_b_-_skabelter_til_oplysningspligt_og_insigtsret.docx from Datatilsynet for answering.
 It ensures the correct disclosure obligation, and at the same time helps you to get all the way around.

 You have probably already compiled your Article 30 listing (the actual data handling documentation for which the business is undertaking, purposes, retention period, legal secret, etc.).
 Here you can find where you have information about former employees.
 Typically a staff folder containing a copy of the employment contract, a copy of timesheets, paychecks etc.

 - In the template from Datatilsynet you now fill in information about which data the company holds.
 And now it is important – you must be honest!
 So you have documented and previously informed your employees that you save time sheets for 24 months, but here after 36 months you still have copies lying around.
 Yes, then you MUST disclose this.
 Afterwards, you can have them deleted/shredded as soon as possible.

 - You must secure the documentation in a machine-readable format.
 It can for example. be PDF files.
 Therefore, if you have physical time sheets lying around, they must be scanned and saved as PDF, which you attach to the recipient.

 - Send the total information to the sender and wait for any further course.

 Initially, you have one month to respond to the inquiry.
 However, it should preferably be done without undue delay.

 The above is a simple approach but does the job.

-If you need help to have the above contingency in place - both templates, procedure and technical implementation of secure communication solution - you are very welcome to contact us.
+If you need help to have the above preparedness in place - both templates, procedure and technical implementation of a secure communication solution - you are very welcome to contact us.